Timofey-Makhankov/Team03_Backend_OurSpace_Groups/README.md

 org.postgresql.util.PSQLException: ERROR: relation "role_authority" does not exist
 ```
 Simply restart the application.
 Hibernate sometimes does not initialize the tables fast enough an causes this error. restarting the application fixes this.

+### Testing - Postman

+You can find the collection and the environment in the repo under the "pm" folder. import both json files and after running springboot, you can run the "Testing Suit Folder"